By Ilan Weinglass, Editor, Terror Finance Blog

 Benefits of a fraudulent passport

 Individuals can carry out many activities with a fraudulent passport other than boarding a plane.
-Some also decide to buy fake id to get into clubs and drink alcohol if they are underaged for those countries drinking age.
-They can set up bank accounts and apply for credit cards, like one eastern European mob boss did in Canterbury—accounts which he used “to rip off casinos, high street stores, petrol stations and banks.”
+Some also decide to buy fake id to get into clubs and drink alcohol if they are underage for their country’s drinking age.
+Fake ID nowadays is incredibly difficult to spot as fake and even passes as scannable for teenagers who participate in underage drinking.
+One of these is New York Fake Id that’s easy to access and is difficult to spot as fake.
+They can set up bank accounts and apply for credit cards, like one eastern European mob boss did in Canterbury-accounts which he used “to rip off casinos, high street stores, petrol stations and banks.”
 Hackers can also set up bank accounts in the U.S. from overseas using false passports, and use those accounts as repositories for money obtained as the result of malware attacks, as a case from a few years ago demonstrated.

 Basically, obtaining a fraudulent passport allows malicious actors to “buy citizenship” in a target country.
 The Telegraph reported this month that a Bulgarian passport can be purchased underground for £150,000, which enables the buyer to pose as a European Union citizen, even if he or she has a criminal record, and become eligible for government services and public benefits.